-The ESO Science Archive Facility (see link above) is the access point to all data obtained with ESO telescopes.
+The ESO Science Archive Facility (see link above) is the repository and access point to all data obtained with ESO telescopes.
 Principal Investigators of Service and Visitor Mode programmes (and their data delegates) have access to their proprietary raw data as soon as the data have been ingested in the ESO Archive, which typically happens a few hours after the observations.
 This moment is when the proprietary period starts.
+On the expiration of the proprietary period (typically one year), data become generally accessible without any further restriction.
 Access to the data is provided through the ESO User Portal.
 The CalSelector archive service for VLT instruments combines the science files with any ancillary files that are needed to process the data, (e.g. acquisition images, calibrations, etc.).

-In addition to raw data, science grade data products are available on a monthly basis for the following instrument modes: UVES cross-dispersed (with and without the image slicer), X-shooter slit, HARPS, FLAMES-GIRAFFE (in MEDUSA mode), and MUSE.
+In addition to raw data, science grade data products are available (updated on a monthly basis) for the following instrument modes: UVES cross-dispersed (with and without the image slicer), X-SHOOTER slit, FLAMES-GIRAFFE (in MEDUSA mode), MUSE, HAWKI, HARPS, FEROS, and PIONIER.
 They are generated at ESO by running the corresponding data reduction pipelines in automatic mode and are subject to the same proprietary restrictions as the corresponding raw data they originate from, i.e., for the duration of the proprietary period access is restricted to PIs and their data delegates.
-More information on the science data products and links to the query forms for the data access and download can be found here: http://www.eso.org/sci/observing/phase3/data_releases.html.
+More information on the science data products and links to the query forms for the data access and download can be found on the Archive initial webpage and at the ESO Data Streams webpage.